movementkitchen/website/src/pages/movement-coaching/index.md

 - Exercise recordings
 - WhatsApp questions and catch-ups.

-You can choose between face-to-face sessions in our East London studio, online coaching on Zoom/Skype or the physical-online combination.
+You can choose between in-person sessions in our East London studio, online sessions or the physical-online combination.

+With online sessions you can log in on two devices, so we can have a view from two different angles.
+You also get the bonus of full session recordings for you to keep.

-Please note that 5-week packages need to be used within 8 weeks and 10-week packages within 15 weeks.
+Please note that 5-week packages need to be used within 8 weeks and 10-week packages within 16 weeks.

 After this, any unused sessions expire and can not be refunded.
 Expired sessions can be activated by puchasing another package.

 You can reschedule your sessions up to 24 hours beforehand.